Therapy for BPD in Beverly Hills | Online Across CA

 These patterns can be difficult to navigate.
 We will approach this work with warmth, structure, and respect - because healing is possible, and you don’t have to do it alone

-Healing is possible — even if it hasn’t felt that way before
+Change is possible, even if it hasn’t felt that way before

-I take a compassionate, skills-based approach that helps clients:
+I take a compassionate, skills-based approach that will help you:

 Understand emotional patterns